fieldima/biof501-pipeline/README.md

 West Nile Virus is a mosquito-borne ssRNA (single stranded RNA) virus capable of causing encephalitis, meningitis, comas, and even death.
-Subsequent recovery from encephalitis caused by WNV is reportedly slow; less than 40% of patients report full recovery one year post-treatment [1].
-Following the first reported case of WNV in the Western Hemisphere in 1999, the virus has spread throughout much of the United States and is a growing concern in Canada [2].
-While current WNV incidence is relatively low, the amount of cases in steadily growing [3].
-With increasing temperatures due to global climate change, specifically in Canada, the vector for this virus is spreading farther and farther north, increasing the risk of WNV spread and possible epidemic [4].
+Subsequent recovery from encephalitis caused by WNV is reportedly slow; less than 40% of patients report full recovery one year post-treatment [[1](#references)].
+Following the first reported case of WNV in the Western Hemisphere in 1999, the virus has spread throughout much of the United States and is a growing concern in Canada [[2](#references)].
+While current WNV incidence is relatively low, the amount of cases in steadily growing [[3](#references)].
+With increasing temperatures due to global climate change, specifically in Canada, the vector for this virus is spreading farther and farther north, increasing the risk of WNV spread and possible epidemic [[4](#references)].

+Positive selection analysis of viral genomes has been previously carried out on other viruses such as SARS-CoV-2 to identify viral adaptations and possible functional consequences of selected mutations [[5](#references)].
+Identification of the sites being selected for can help to characterize the changes the virus is undergoing as it further adapts to its new host: humans, and is a good starting point to identify mutations that may be involved in increased virality of this pathogen.

+This pipeline will employ the FUBAR algorithm [[6](#references)] to identify positively selected sites.
+This involves calculation and comparison of posterior probabilities of two rates: the rate of synonymous and non-synonymous mutations.
+Synonymous mutations comprise of mutations which do not affect the sequence of the coded protein, whereas non-synonymous mutations do.
+If the non-synonymous mutation rate (dN) is significantly greater than the synonymous mutation rate (dS), a site can be said to be experiencing positive (diversifying) selection.

 ### Purpose

-This pipeline aims to identify if and what sites of West Nile Virus genomes are under positive selection.
+This pipeline aims to identify what sites of West Nile Virus genomes are undergoing positive selection.

 ### Rationale

-By identifying sites of positive selection, we may be able to identify factors related to the spread of this virus.
-Positively-selected sites are candidates to analyze when looking for factors that may be related to virus transmission and survival.
+By identifying sites of positive selection, we may be able to identify factors related to the adaption of this virus.
+Positively-selected sites are candidates to analyze when looking for factors that may be related to virus survival and possibly, spread.

 -------------------------